ksedgwic/lndtool/README.md

 The lndtool is a collection of utilities that might be useful for maintaining lnd lightning nodes.
-The tool connects to an operating lnd server via the gRPC port.
+The tool connects to an operating lnd server via the gRPC port and requires an admin macaroon.

 #### Channel List

+The channel list is useful for examining the channel state of an lnd node.
+It shows per-channel balance and forwarding statistics as well as infomation about the connected peer.

 ```
              ChanId Flg  Capacity     Local    Remote  Imbalance FwdR  FwdS  PubKey                                                              Log Alias